 6) Pay Per Click

-Google Ads (formerly AdWords) is one of the fastest ways to earn clicks online.
+Google Ads (formerly Google AdWords) is one of the fastest ways to earn clicks online.
 Earn might be the wrong word actually, although well-designed ads to get credit over ones that lack execution.
 But for the most part, PPC clicks are paid for and therefore are not earned organically.
 PPC campaigns when managed properly can yield serious ROI but can also be a net negative when handled by a novice.
 PPC also lacks the sustainability of SEO.

 7) Remarket and Retarget

 Facebook is not only good for traditional advertising but also for remarketing.
 When someone visits your website their browser stores what is known as a “cookie.”
-Facebook can than track this cookie and advertise to users as they browse the social network.
+Facebook can then track this cookie and advertise to users as they browse the social network.
 This narrows your audience once again to people who’ve already demonstrated interest in your services by previously visiting one or more of your published web pages.

 8) Target Low Volume Keywords

-Many contractors fall into the trap of only going for primary keyword terms through webpages.
-The truth is, contractors, especially those who are newer, should target low volume keywords.
+Many contractors fall into the trap of only going for primary keyword terms through web pages.
+The truth is, contractors, especially those who are newer, should target low-volume keywords.
 These keywords are lower in search volume but have a greater chance of ranking higher, faster.
 For example, hose bib replacement is not something most people will search for.
 But enough will that having a top 5 ranking webpage for it can convert.

 9) Keep Going, Keep Working

-This might sound like a cliche but it is actually quite literal when it comes to website work.
+This might sound like a cliché, but it is actually quite literal when it comes to website work.
 Ongoing work on a website is what prompts Google to continue to crawl it and index its pages as they are updated.
 By displaying the most up-to-date pages, you can overtake competitors who have become stagnant.
 Google has always loved ongoing work, which is why contractors should too.
 Signaling to search engines that you continue to work is great for SEO.